Xunnamius/hashnav/README.md

 		{
 			page: true,

-			/* The empty string in the trigger object's params sub-object means if the "parameter is present with any value".
+			/* The empty string in the params object roughly translates to "if the parameter is present with any value".
 Check out the documentation! */
 			params: { type:'' }
 		},